Fenerbahce outclass Anderlecht, Ajax and Sociedad earn first-leg leads

 Ajax secured a 2-0 victory at Belgium's Union Saint-Gilloise, forward Christian Rasmussen and defender Jorthy Mokio scoring the goals in the second half.

-The Dutch side lost three consecutive games in the competition before their home win over Galatasaray in the final round of group matches.
+The Dutch side lost three consecutive games in the competition before their home win over Galatasaray in the final round of league matches.

 Record 35-times Hungarian champions Ferencvaros, winners of the last six domestic league titles, beat Czech visitors Viktoria Plzen 1-0 to close in on a last-16 place.